Chassis Cluster Redundancy Group Failover

 secondary –> disabled

-A transition can be triggered because of any event, such as interface monitoring, SPU monitoring, failures, and manual failovers.
+A state transition can be triggered by various events, including interface monitoring, SPU monitoring, hardware or software failures, and manual failovers.

 Purpose